 Most programs, including mine, have the patient do a liquid diet for 2 week pre-op.
 This diet helps shrink the liver and prepare the body for surgery.
 For a great look at my programs requirements, check out my friend Amy’s page.
 She did a fantastic job outlining her daily regiment and is very honest about her success!

 The surgery itself lasted three hours (gastric bypass RNY) and it took about two months before I started to feel like myself again.
-I am 3 1/2 months post-op at the time of writing this article and still have digestive problems that may never go away.
+I am 3 1/2 months post-op at the time of writing this article and still have digestive problems that may never go away. *Edit: At 8 months post-op most of my digestive issues have resolved.
 If you are looking for something fast, perhaps for an upcoming event, weight loss surgery is not for you.

 WLS Is Only for Those who are Very Obese